htnani/shell-genomics/README.md

     cd ..

 Now do `ls` and `pwd`.
-See now that we went back up in to the 'shell-genomics' directory. `..` means go back up a level.
+You should see that we went back up into the 'shell-genomics' directory. `..` refers to the directory "above" this one in the tree, the parent directory, so `cd ..` means go back up a level.

 ***
 **Exercise**